Travel Packing List

 - Most airlines allow 20kg max, so having your backpack contain 20KG is a smart idea in that case.

-- Make sure the backpacks zip is extra thick, with a slight plastic coating if possible.
+- Make sure the backpacks zip is extra thick with a slight plastic coating if possible.
 It needs to be strong.

 Remember that straps and supports are vital.
 A well designed waist belt moves the weight to your hips, so you don't feel the weight as much.
 And, it helps your back.
-A chest belt and well padded shoulder straps will help dispersing the weight.
+A chest belt and well padded shoulder straps will help in dispersing the weight.

 Packing Tip: Try to pack with the heavy stuff at the bottom of the pack.
 And, keep all liquids down there too in case they leak!

-Backpack covers:
+Backpack covers

 Travel Tip: Try and not buy one with logos all over them, it attracts attention.
-Backpackers attract attention anyway with large backpacks and so on, but keeping it all covered helps.
+Backpackers attract attention anyway with large backpacks and so on but keeping it all covered helps.

 Travel Tip: Wearing a day pack on your chest is only good for seriously crammed areas.
 Again, thieves are pros and I have seen criminals slit a front back with a razor blade.
 The contents just drop out and the stunned traveler never even notices!

-Plastic Sandwich zip-bags:
+Plastic Sandwich zip-bags

 Packing Tip: Buy high quality bags over the cheap one's found in discount stores.
 They are tougher, and don't rip so easily!